saukkko/laurea-fullstack-project3/README.md

 PATCH /api/update/:id

 Updates the user by id.
 Payload must contain the field name to be updated and be valid JSON.
 Content-Type header must be set to application/json

+NOTE: Currently only the `name` field can be updated.
+All other fields from payload are ignored.

 #### Examples